mikescott/slim3-minifier/README.md

 ```

 ### Advanced Usage
-To changed the default options:
+To change the default options:

 ```php
 <?php